News & Insights

 2. Group similar tasks

 Another great technique is grouping.
 When you cluster similar tasks together you can be more efficient.
 Multitasking might feel efficient, but it hinders focus and slows you down.
-By grouping similar tasks together, you can leverage your focus and minimize distractions.
+By grouping similar tasks together, you can leverage your focus and minimise distractions.
 This is because your brain doesn't have to constantly switch gears between different types of work.
 For instance, dedicate a time block in the morning to respond to all your emails.
 Schedule another block for phone calls in the afternoon, when you might have more energy for conversation.
 For longer stretches of focused work, like writing or analysis, block out uninterrupted time slots in the quietest part of your day.

 Grouping tasks also helps you feel accomplished with what you’ve done.
 Knowing that you knocked out all your customer requests, responded to all the relevant emails in your inbox, or finished a project milestone in one fell swoop can lift your spirits and help you stay productive longer.
 All due to time blocking.